ray-project/ray/doc/source/ray-core/configure.rst

 The `YAML file
 <https://raw.githubusercontent.com/ray-project/ray/master/doc/source/cluster/kubernetes/configs/static-ray-cluster.tls.yaml>`__, has a ConfigMap named `tls` that
-include two shell scripts: `gencert_head.sh` and `gencert_worker.sh`.
+includes two shell scripts: `gencert_head.sh` and `gencert_worker.sh`.
 These scripts produce the private key and self-signed certificate files (`tls.key` and `tls.crt`) for both head and worker Pods in the initContainer of each deployment.
 By using the initContainer, we can dynamically retrieve the `POD_IP` to the `[alt_names]` section.